yannis300307/ESG_Engine/README.md

 # ESG Engine
-ESG Engine (Extremely Simple Game Engine) is a little Pygame based game engine which allow you to create online (or not) games really quikly and easily.
+ESG Engine (Extremely Simple Game Engine) is a little Pygame based game engine which allows you to create online (or not) games really quikly and easily.
 You can create a server with very few lines.

 ## How to make a client ?

 ### Create a client

-You can create a client by inherit a class from the core.client.client_core.Client class, or you can simply create a Client object:
+You can create a client by inheriting a class from the core.client.client_core.Client class, or you can simply create a Client object:

 Example :
 ```python